TungNamNguyen/personal-portfolio/README.md

 | Tailwind CSS v4 | Styling, via `@tailwindcss/vite` |
 | Motion 12 | Entrance and hover animations |
 | lucide-react + unplugin-icons | Icons, all self-hosted at build time |

-No backend, no environment variables, no runtime data fetching — the build output is plain static files.

 ## Run locally